IamShiv26/fake_news_decentralised/README.md

 # Fake_news_decentralised

 A lot of fake news goes around being circulated in on the Internet these days.
-This news can be misleading, create false propaganda, disturb communal harmony, affect election results etc. Thus we have created a simple yet powerful solution to prevent propogation and consumption of fake news.
+This news can be misleading, create false propaganda, disturb communal harmony, affect election results etc. Thus we have created a simple yet powerful solution using Ethereum based smart contracts to prevent propogation and consumption of fake news.

 ## Getting Started